Also known as: front lever tuck, touch tuck, low bar front lever, tuck touch

 What is Front Lever Touch Tuck?

-The Front Lever Touch Tuck is a static calisthenics hold performed under a low pull-up bar where you tuck and touch hips to the bar while keeping a horizontal shoulder-to-glutes line.
-It targets the core, lats, shoulders, trapezius and forearms and is a hard-level skill.
+The Front Lever Touch Tuck is a hard calisthenics pull hold on a low pull-up bar where you tuck and touch the bar while keeping hips contacting it for a horizontal shoulder-to-glutes line.
+It primarily targets the core, lats, shoulders, traps and forearms and demands advanced strength and tension.

 How to Do Front Lever Touch Tuck